 These cases are drawn from CCRIHC’s medical charts and patients experience.
-The Names of the victims and other identifying information appearing in our media has been changed to protect them from further harm or abuse.
-Many of them have suffered horribly on treacherous refugee journeys and may be still in danger.
+The Names of the victims and other identifying information appearing in our media has been changed to protect them from further harm.
+Many of them have suffered horribly on treacherous their refugee journeys and their lives may be still in danger.

 When Tem arrived as a landed immigrant in Canada from Darfur he was 6 years old.
 He arrived in the winter.
 Two weeks later, Tem began having fevers and developed pneumonia.
 He was turned away from a Toronto Hospital due to lack of health coverage.
 His condition worsened over the following days at home.
 Tem began having trouble breathing.